 Cut these delicate fall leaf candle wraps on your Cricut or other cutting machine, and use them for fall or Thanksgiving table decor, on your mantel, or anywhere else you have yummy fall candles in your home!
-Plus, get a fabulous bundle deal on 10 fall SVG files, available at a reduced price ONLY for the month of October!

 These candle wraps are a gorgeous fall DIY project that will add another layer of dimension and visual texture to your fall decorating!
 Even better, it’s so easy if you have a Cricut!
 Just cut out the files in your desired material, wrap around your candles, and you’re good to go.
 There are two different styles in two different sizes, plus three single leaves for using however you’d like!